- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

 AES test suite: The Advanced Encryption Standard Algorithm Validation Suite (AESAVS): download PDF

-The AES-GCM core has been evaluated in a variety of technologies, and is available optimized for ASICs or FPGAs.
+The AES-GCM core is a fully synchronous design and has been evaluated in a variety of technologies, and is available optimized for ASICs or FPGAs.

 The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.

 The core has been verified through extensive synthesis, place and route and simulation runs.
 It has also been embedded in several products, and is proven in FPGA technologies.